The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Short definition: A chemical substance foreign to the body, such as tattoo pigments.

 Tattoo pigments are xenobiotics by definition.
-They may contain potentially toxic compounds (aromatic hydrocarbons, aromatic amines, heavy metals) that can be released during laser fragmentation.
-European regulation (EU Regulation 2020/2081) progressively governs ink composition to reduce toxicity.
+They can contain potentially toxic compounds (aromatic hydrocarbons, aromatic amines, heavy metals) that may be released during laser fragmentation.
+European regulation (EU regulation 2020/2081) is progressively framing ink composition to limit toxicity.

 See also: Pigment biocompatibility, Organic pigment, Inorganic pigment.